Research from BookNet Canada

 Contact email@example.com for more information about any of our studies, or to learn how we can customize our research for your company.

-- The Canadian Book Market: Our annual comprehensive report on the Canadian market.
+- NEW!
+The Canadian Book Market: Our annual comprehensive report on the Canadian market.
 Contains detailed information on over 50 subject categories, including market share, weekly unit sales, average selling price, and top ten hardcover and paperback sellers.

 - NEW!
 Deep Dive: A series of in-depth studies combining sales trends with consumer research on top-selling genres.